arturcarvalho/cr_srs/README.md

 ## Decisions

-- file basename used to order the lessons
+- file basename used to order the articles/cards/etc.

 ## Credits